Sharrona Pearl

-Sharrona Pearl (May 3, 1977) is a Canadian-American historian and theorist of the face and writer who teaches at Drexel University.
+Sharrona Pearl (born May 3, 1977) is a Canadian-American historian, theorist of the face and writer who serves as the Andrews Endowed Chair of Interdisciplinary Studies at the John V. Roach Honors College at TCU.

 Background and education

 She was raised in Toronto, Canada, and graduated from the Community Hebrew Academy of Toronto in 1995.
 She earned her bachelor’s of arts degree summa cum laude from York University in 1999, and was awarded her doctorate in the History of Science from Harvard University in 2006.
 She has studied abroad at both the Hebrew University of Jerusalem and the University of Cambridge.
 Pearl has taught at Harvard University, MIT, The University of Pennsylvania, and Drexel University.